phoenix1584/techquest1984/Galactus/README.md

 ## TODO ##

  * Handling of duplicate pivot words like IS in the queries.
  * Accept the base number system as input file.
 Challenge here is communicating the rules like arithmetics.
  * Unit should be configurable string.
  * Using standard library regex instead of boost.
+ * Use rvalue semantics and move constructors to reduce data copies while passing string objects.

 # Known Issues #

  * Boost dependecies deployment should be more efficient.
  * Using header only boost unit test suite.
+ * All systems should expose a common API.
+Inheritance not imposing the rule strictly.
+ * insufficient negative testing.
+ * No logging.

 # References #